organist/packer/README.md

  - Target is the combination of application and environment.
 This will typically contain the account name, some path settings and db credentials of the target.
  - Log; for each executed action of a target a log will be saved

-## Setup ##
+# Setup #
 We use [packer](http://www.packer.io/) to create a Virtual Guest OS for either [VirtualBox](https://www.virtualbox.org/) or [VMWare Desktop](http://www.vmware.com/).
-The Guest OS that is created for you has the following specs:

-- CentOS 6.4
-- Kernel blah blah blah

-Installing the various software packages is done with [Puppet](https://puppetlabs.com/).
-Packages that are currently installed include:

-- Nginx
-- Samba
-- Anyterm

-The complete puppet manifests can be found [here](some_other_git_repo)
+We use CentOS 6.4 (64-bit) as guest OS and use puppet for provisioning.
+The complete puppet manifests can be found [here](https://github.com/organist/puppet)

 ## Install packer ##
 Download the files for your OS from  [http://www.packer.io](http://www.packer.io/) and follow the installation instructions